OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Tenant

-Independent subsite with its own url.
+An independent subsite with its own url.
 One instance can have multiple tenants.
 They can only be managed in the Default one.
 See [Tenants](../reference/modules/Tenants)